ShardulJunagade/ES-335-Assignment-2-2024-Fall/Answers/Task-2.md

-# Task 2: Image and Audio Reconstruction Project
+# Task-2 Image and Audio Reconstruction Project

 This project covers two main tasks: Image Reconstruction and Audio Reconstruction, using **Random Fourier Features (RFF)** and **Linear Regression**.
 The goal is to demonstrate the use of RFF in learning the mapping from coordinates to pixel colors for images and from time to amplitude for audio.
 The project also includes an evaluation of the reconstruction quality using **RMSE**, **PSNR** for images, and **SNR** for audio.